Skip to main content

 Community Projects Fund Selection Committee Member

 Nuno M. Garcia, a distinguished academic in the field of Computer Science Engineering, holds a PhD from the Universidade da Beira Interior (UBI, Covilhã, Portugal).
 His career is marked by a blend of entrepreneurship and scholarly pursuits, having been a member of the research teams at Siemens SA and Nokia Siemens SA, and Head of Research at PLUX SA.
-Currently, he serves as the Vice Dean of the Faculty of Engineering at UBI, as well as an Assistant Professor in the Computer Science Department at UBI and Invited Associate Professor at the Universidade Lusófona de Humanidades e Tecnologias in Lisbon, Portugal.
+He is currently full professor at the Faculty of Sciences, University of Lisbon (Portugal), and a member of the research team of the Institute of Biophysics and Biomedical Engineering (IBEB, Lisbon, Portugal).
+He is also a senior researcher at the Instituto de Telecomunicações (Covilhã, Portugal).

 Nuno's experience extends to his role as the coordinator of the Cisco Academy at UBI.
 His professional and academic endeavors have deeply involved him in areas such as Next-Generation Networks, predictive algorithms for healthcare and well-being, distributed and cooperative algorithms, and advocating for a Free and Open Internet.